Field Schools

 GERM 1101/1102/ 2201/2202/3301/3302 Canadian Summer School in Germany (CSSG)

 This German immersion study abroad program offers one full-year university course in six and a half weeks, as well as living with a host family and a full cultural program.
 You'll have unforgettable experiences like visiting Berlin, watching a Bundesliga soccer match, and touring the city of Kassel with your German tandem partner!
 This course normally takes place in May-June every year.
 You must have at least one semester of university German to apply.
-See cssg.ca.
+Visit cssg.ca for details.

 The Model United Nations course trains a delegation of students to compete at the National Model United Nations (NMUN) simulation held in New York City at the end of each winter term.
 Students represent a UN member country, conduct in-depth research on pressing global issues, draft position papers, negotiate resolutions and learn how UN diplomacy functions in simulated real-world scenarios.
-This year's Model UN class will in New York from April 1 to 7, with the SMU delegation representing Saint Kitts and Nevis.
+Read more: SMU Model UN group returns from New York with two awards

 SPAN 3777/4400 Post-Conflict, Peace and Development in Colombia